google/real-time-intelligence-workshop/RealTimePrediction/realtime-intelligence-main/README.md

 ![BigQuery](images/ingestion_bq.png)

-b.
-In Google Cloud Console menu, Navigate to BigQuery and validate if flights dataset is created
+- In Google Cloud Console menu, Navigate to BigQuery and validate if flights dataset is created

 Open the dataset and validate if the following tables exists